How wine is made

-Place matters a great deal when it comes to winegrowing.
-The climate, elevation, exposure and drainage of a plot of land make all the difference.
-As does the soil itself.
-If you’re a vine, there’s simply no getting away from the dirt you’re rooted in.
-The hands that care for the vines are equally as important; shaping the canopy, dropping fruit, and turning irrigation valves.
-Months and months of effort, all in preparation for that fateful meeting where the pick decision is made and the transformation begins.
+Location matters a great deal when it comes to winegrowing.
+The climate, elevation, sun exposure and drainage of a plot of land are all relevant factors.
+The hands that care for the vines are equally as important.
+Tasks such as shaping the canopy, dropping fruit, and turning irrigation valves are a few among many weekly requirements.